cloudera/hue/docs/sdk/sdk.md

 <div class="note">
 What was that all about?	<a href="http://pypi.python.org/pypi/virtualenv">virtualenv</a>
 is a way to isolate python environments in your system, and isolate incompatible versions of dependencies.
-Hue uses the system python, and that's about all.
+HUE uses the system python, and that's about all.
 It installs its own versions of dependencies.

 <a href="http://peak.telecommunity.com/DevCenter/PkgResources#entry-points">Entry Points</a>
 are a way for packages to optionally hook up with other packages.
 </div>

-### Run Desktop, and find your new app
+### Run HUE, and find your new app

 		# If you haven't killed the old process, do so now.
 		$ env/bin/python runserver_plus